The benefits of installing new appliances yourself

 Rubber hoses might crack as they age and then burst.

 Many washing machines come without water supply hoses at all or come with poor-quality rubber hoses.
 Buy quality “no-burst” hoses, which have a braided stainless steel sleeve.
 Let your homeowner’s insurance company know you’re using no-burst hoses and you might get a discount on your premium.
 (Type “insurance” in the search box above.)

 Note: Burst washing machine hoses are one of the most common sources of water damage, accounting for more than $150 million in insurance claims each year in the United States.

 Tip 4: Check your old washer shutoff valves

 If you have old hose bib–type shutoff valves, don’t assume they’ll work well after going unused for years.
 Try the handles a day or two before you plan to install the new washer.
 If you can’t turn them at all, you have two choices: Replace the valves or shut off your main water valve when you replace the washer.
 If the handles do turn, there’s still a good chance the valve won’t close completely.
 So have a bucket handy to catch drips while you replace the washer.

-Tip 5: Protect the floor
+Tip 5: Protect the floor when installing new appliances

 Even the toughest tile floor can be scratched by the metal wheels of a refrigerator.
 Rolling or pushing them over vinyl or wood flooring can cause dents and gouges.
 “I learned the hard way how much damage a tiny grain of sand caught beneath the wheel of a refrigerator can cause to a tile floor,” says Costas Stavrou, owner of Nicollet Appliance Repair in Minneapolis.
 “Let’s just say the homeowner was not pleased.”